 It was followed by a supporting role in the slice-of-life and comedy anime, Jimoto ga Japan.
 He voiced Tokio Abiko.

-Ensemble Stars!, idol grooming smartphone game, was adapted to anime and with it all groups in the franchise up until then got their chance to shine and put a smile on their fans’ faces.
+Ensemble Stars!, an idol grooming smartphone game, was adapted to anime and with it, all groups in the franchise up until then got their chance to shine and put a smile on their fans’ faces.

 At the 12th Seiyuu Awards in 2018, Koutaro Nishiyama won the Best New Actor Award for his role as Eichi Horimiya in TSUKIPRO: THE ANIMATION.

-This award came as a surprise due to the fact that this category up, until then, only awarded seiyuu that had less than 5 years of career as a seiyuu – with Nishiyama already having 6 active years by the time he received this award.
+This award came as a surprise because this category up, until then, only awarded seiyuu that had less than 5 years of career as a seiyuu – with Nishiyama already having 6 active years by the time he received this award.